 How does a HELOC work?

+If you already have a HELOC, switching is effortless.
 If you have a HELOC at another institution, it's a great time to consider refinancing with BECU.
-You'll pay no origination fees, no appraisal fees, no closing fees, and no pre-payment penalties.
+You'll pay no origination fees, no appraisal fees, no closing fees, and no pre-payment penalties, title insurance fees, document mailing fees, escrow fees.
 Plus, you'll enjoy some seriously low rates.

 Take advantage of a BECU HELOC and get:

 - Low APRs on fixed- and variable-rate options

 - Protection from rising rates with our fixed-rate option*.
 Up to three fixed-rates advances can be active at once.

 - No origination fees, which means no application, no appraisal, and no closing fees

 - Consolidate high interest–rate debt at a lower rate